socketio/socket.io-website/docs/categories/01-Documentation/index.md

 If you are looking for a plain WebSocket server, please take a look at [ws](https://github.com/websockets/ws) or [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js).

-There are also [talks](https://github.com/nodejs/node/issues/19308) to include a WebSocket server in the Node.js core.
+There are also [discussions](https://github.com/nodejs/node/issues/19308) for including a WebSocket server in the Node.js core.

-On the client-side, you might be interested by the [robust-websocket](https://github.com/nathanboktae/robust-websocket) package.
+On the client-side, you might be interested in [robust-websocket](https://github.com/nathanboktae/robust-websocket) package.

 :::caution

-Socket.IO is not meant to be used in a background service, for mobile applications.
+Socket.IO is not meant to be used in a background service for mobile applications.

 :::